 Vine spacing in the row: wide, to avoid berry rot

-Pinot gris area to come to light.
-However, the least known but possibly the finest Pinot gris wines come from Luxembourg.
+The least known but possibly the finest Pinot Gris wines come from Luxembourg.

 grapes to hang on the vines, often resulting in wines of very powerful flavours.